sravanthi-mahankali/BlockChain-Python/README.md

 # BlockChain-Python
-A sample application to under stand block chain
+A sample application to understand block chain